 You will also work with one of our Site Selection experts to assist you in finding a good location.
 After you have completed the preliminary research we ask you to do, your location hunter will come to your community and will evaluate the locations you have selected.
 He will provide you with feedback on the pros and cons of each location and prepare a financial analysis.

 Please refer to Opening Your Bakery with Franchise Support for more details.

 You want to impress your new customers on day one and let them know you are a place for breakfast, lunch and dinner, as well as delicious baked products to take home.
-Typical opening menus include six varieties of bread each day on a rotating schedule, muffins, scones, cookies, fruit bars, biscuits and batter breads, plus made to order items – sandwiches (including our amazing breakfast sandwiches), salads and grain bowls.
+Typical opening menus include six varieties of bread each day on a rotating schedule, muffins, scones, cookies, fruit bars, biscuits and batter breads, plus made to order items – sandwiches (including our amazing breakfast sandwiches) and a seasonal salad.
 A full coffee/espresso option is also available to you at opening.

 Although some Great Harvest locations do offer a limited organic product lineup, we are not a franchise of organic bakeries — we think what we do is better!
 We are fortunate to have a very close relationship with each of our farmers.
 That relationship allows us to be able to tell exactly which farmer grew the wheat in each loaf of bread — even down to knowing exactly which specific field on the farm the wheat in each loaf came from!
 We know our farmers personally and support their methods whole-heartedly.

 Our farmers typically do not use chemical treatment after the wheat kernel forms on the plant, but do apply a post-emergent herbicide and pesticide to the plant when it's in the leaf stage (less than 9 inches tall.)
 This is one way to ensure that our wheat gets the right nutrients and has a consistent level of quality.